The Faerie Cloak Myth Meaning & Symbolism

 The Tale of The Faerie Cloak

-Listen now, and let [the hearth](/myths/the-hearth “Myth from Norse culture.”/)-fire grow low.
-Let [the wind](/myths/the-wind “Myth from Various culture.”/) from the west carry the salt and the sorrow.
-In the time when [the world](/myths/the-world “Myth from Tarot culture.”/) was thinner, when [the veil](/myths/the-veil “Myth from Various culture.”/) between the Middle Kingdom and the [Sídhe](/myths/sdhe “Myth from Celtic / Irish culture.”/) was but a breath of mist, there lived a man of the coast.
+Listen now, and let the hearth-fire grow low.
+Let the wind from the west carry the salt and the sorrow.
+In the time when the world was thinner, when the veil between the Middle Kingdom and the SĂdhe was but a breath of mist, there lived a man of the coast.
 His heart was as lonely as the cry of the curlew, his days measured by the empty nets he hauled from the grey sea.

 One evening, as the sun drowned in the western waves and the first star, the Polar Star, pricked the twilight, he heard a sound that was not of this earth.
 It was laughter, silver and cold as a mountain stream, and the soft, rhythmic beat of feet upon water.
 Creeping over the black rocks, he beheld a sight that stole his breath.
 There, dancing upon the very surface of the incoming tide, were nine women.
 Their hair flowed like captured moonlight, their forms were of a beauty that ached in the soul.
 And upon a flat rock lay nine cloaks, each one shimmering with a light of its own—one woven from seafoam, another from crow’s feathers, another from the petals of foxglove.